-Specifically, this innovative psychosocial methodology intends to:
+Specifically, this new psychosocial methodology intends to:

 - Help children and youth in migration and adversity settings to express emotions around the stress and trauma experienced and empower their ability to cope with it and to be resilient;